Sophie-Shand/BIOCOMPUTING/notes/sept_2.md

 > ls -ahl lists everything with time stamps and in human form.
 Alias is ll.

 > rm -r directory_name this removes **permanently** a folder.
 Just rm is for files.

+### Editing .md files with nano

+- enter nano filename, type whatever you want.
+To save and exit, CTRL+O, enter, CTRL+X

+### To cancel commands

+- CTRL+C

+This can be used if you accidently hit echo "nvmdsnvm <br />
+and forget to close the quote!